Collusion-proof Auction Design using Side Information: Introduction

-\textbf{Collusion-resistant mechanisms.} Most auction mechanisms, including VCG, are vulnerable to collusion \cite{Mailath_Zemsky_1991, Bachrach_Zadimoghaddam_Key_2011}.
-The notion of collusion-proofness, where no subset of bidders can benefit through communication or side payments, is quite strong and restricts mechanisms to posted-price formats, which cannot optimize non-trivial objectives without prior information about the bids \cite{goldberg2004collusion-resistant}.
-As a result, weaker notions of collusion-resistance, such as t-truthfulness and group strategy-proofness, are often considered.
-Under t-truthfulness, where any coalition of size at most t maximizes its total expected utility by bidding truthfully, approximately efficient and optimal mechanisms have been proposed using consensus techniques \cite{goldberg2004collusion-resistant}.
-An even weaker notion, group strategy-proofness, disallows monetary transfers among colluding bidders and requires that any deviation benefiting one bidder must harm another \cite{Juarez_2013, Basu_Mukherjee_2024}.
-Mechanisms satisfying this property have been characterized and studied in various settings, including network design games \cite{Pal_Tardos_2003, Cheng_Yu_Zhang_2013, Tang_Yu_Zhao_2020} and queueing models \cite{Mitra_Mutuswami_2011, Kayı_Ramaekers_2010}.
-In contrast, this paper introduces a new notion of collusion-resistant mechanism design: Given knowledge of which bidders are colluding, how can we guarantee that they bid truthfully?
+Relatively little research has focused on designing auction mechanisms robust to bidder collusion.
+In the strongest collusion model, colluding bidders act to maximize a single, joint utility function, assuming that they can exchange items and execute side payments among themselves.
+Given the difficulty of designing mechanisms under this model, the literature frequently considers weaker notions of collusion-resistance, such as $t$-truthfulness and group strategy-proofness \citep{goldberg2004collusion-resistant}.
+Under $t$-truthfulness, where any coalition of size at most $t$ maximizes its expected utility by bidding truthfully, researchers have leveraged consensus techniques to propose approximately efficient and optimal mechanisms \citep{goldberg2004collusion-resistant}.
+Group strategy-proofness requires that any deviation benefiting one coalition member must strictly harm another \citep{goldberg2004collusion-resistant,Juarez_2013, Basu_Mukherjee_2024}.
+Mechanisms satisfying this property have been studied across various domains, including auctions \citep{goldberg2004collusion-resistant}, network design games \citep{Pal_Tardos_2003, Cheng_Yu_Zhang_2013, Tang_Yu_Zhao_2020} and queueing models \citep{Kayı_Ramaekers_2010,Mitra_Mutuswami_2011}.
+Departing from past work, this paper designs auction mechanisms robust to the strongest model of bidder collusion by leveraging side information.

-\textbf{Collusion detection.} We assume access to a black-box collusion detection algorithm that classifies bidders into colluding and non-colluding groups.
-Collusion detection, particularly in public procurement auctions, has been extensively studied using statistical techniques \cite{Chassang_Kawai_Nakabayashi_Ortner_2022, Conley_Decarolis_2016, Lyra_Damásio_Pinheiro_Bacao_2022}.
-A comparative study of machine learning approaches for collusion detection is presented in \cite{Garcia_Rodríguez_Rodríguez-Montequín_Ballesteros-Pérez_Love_Signor_2022}, while a game-theoretic approach based on mutual information is proposed in \cite{pmlr-v180-bonjour22a}.
-In the more recent context of tacit algorithmic collusion \cite{Assad_Clark_Ershov_Xu_2024, Calvano_Calzolari_Denicolo_Pastorello_2018}, a variety of methods have been developed, including dynamic testing \cite{Harrington_2018} and statistical testing \cite{Hartline_Long_Zhang_2024}.